apache/servicecomb-toolkit/README.md

 * Service contract and code consistency check

   Verify that the actual implementation of the application (such as the data and service API) is consistent with the agreed service contract description.

-Support style check and compatibility check.
-See details [oas-validator](./oas-validator/README.md)
+* Service contract style checking and compatibility checking

+  The style checking checks whether the contract conforms to [OAS 3.0.2 specification] [openapi-3.0.2] and custom rules; the compatibility checking checks whether new OAS spec compatible with old spec

 * Service contract/code generation document